vicinaldo83/vicinaldo83/README.md

+Hello, I'm Vici, nice to see you here!
+🏳️‍⚧️ She/Her

-Hello, name's Vici, now I'm a student of Computational Physics in the Physics Institute of São Carlos (IFSC) - University of São Paulo (USP).
+I'm a student of Computational Physics in the Physics Institute of São Carlos (IFSC) - University of São Paulo (USP).
 Not much to speak about, if you want to know more about me, you can check my website.

 Current learning: